LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

 ^^^^^^^^^^^^^^

-In order for our GitHub -> GitLab -> GitHub pipeline to work seamlessly behind the scenes, we will have to trigger the CI workflows of each repository in sequence one after the other.
-This is done through "Trigger tokens", which let us remotely trigger CI workflows within our repositories.
+In order for our GitHub -> GitLab -> GitHub pipeline to work seamlessly behind the scenes, we want the CI workflows of each repository to trigger automatically one after the other.
+This is done through "Trigger tokens", which let us remotely trigger CI workflows within our repositories from an external source.

 #.
-In the ``mirror`` repository, go to Settings -> CI/CD -> Pipeline triggers
+In the ``mirror`` repository, go to *Settings -> CI/CD -> Pipeline triggers*
    and create a trigger token with the description "trigger-from-github".
-Copy the created trigger token, go to the ``source`` repository on GitHub, and add the generate trigger token as a *Secret* under Settings -> Secrets -> Actions with the name ``MIRROR_TRIGGER_TOKEN``.
+Copy the created trigger token, go to the ``source`` repository on GitHub, and add the generated trigger token as a *Secret* under *Settings -> Secrets -> Actions* with the name ``MIRROR_TRIGGER_TOKEN``.

 #.
 Go to the ``target`` repository and create a trigger token called
    "trigger-from-mirror".
 Add this one to the ``mirror`` repository as a CI/CD